besartelezi/how-to-write-readmes/README.md

 * Lesson 4: The First Step
 * Lesson 5: Significance of To-Do's
 * Lesson 6: Titles
 * Lesson 7: In the Middle but I can't find Malcolm - Middle Parts of your README
-  * What subjects should you write about
-  * Some general writing tips
-  *

 * Lesson 8: Finally, The Final Finale
   * How to end your README
     * Short Summary